ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("forcings", source_or_dataset=None, *, request={}, **kwargs)
   :noindex:

   :param source_or_dataset: the input data.
-It can the object returned from :py:func:`from_source` or a FieldLists.
+It can the object returned from :py:func:`from_source` or a FieldList.
 If it is None a :ref:`data-sources-lod` source is built from the ``request``.
 The first field in this data is used a template to build the forcing fields.
   :type source_or_dataset: Source, FieldList or None
   :param request: specify the request
   :type request: dict